deltadan/stormtrooper/README.md

 Q: Do you have PowerShell versions of these scripts?

-A: I have many, but have not built out a project yet.
+A: We have many, but have not built out a project for that yet.
+Stormtrooper will be extended once we are happy with the CLI Samples.
+If you want to get involved tweet us @stormtrooperio.

 Q: I'm having an issue with a script.